RJPearson94/demo-typescript-inversify-app/packages/web-app/README.md

 The docs are written using the OpenAPI 3.0 spec.
 For more information, see <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md>

-The docs can also be viewed in a Swagger UI.
-For more information on Swagger UI, see <https://swagger.io/tools/swagger-ui/>
+The docs can also be viewed using Redoc or Swagger UI.
+For more information on Redoc, see <https://github.com/Redocly/redoc> and for Swagger UI, see <https://swagger.io/tools/swagger-ui/>

+The API docs can be run using node (using Redoc), you need to run the following command:

+`yarn api-docs:view`

+The API docs should now be available at <http://localhost:5000/>

-The API docs can be run as a docker container, you need to run the following commands:
+Alternatively the API docs can be run as a docker container (using Swagger UI), you need to run the following commands:

 - `docker image build -t inversify-express-api ./api/`
 - `run -p 8080:8080 inversify-express-api`